IgorSusmelj/ABC-GAN/README.md

 Make sure you have a running tensorflow setup.

 We added some special flags to have a better overview of the different experiments.
-One thing we added is a so called `folder_suffix` which will be appended to all checkpoint, log and samples folders.
+One thing we added is a `folder_suffix` which will be appended to all checkpoint, log and samples folders.

 Here are some examples to train the ABC-GAN with datasets: